-After spending sufficient time reviewing applicable demos and documentation pages, as well as scouring the forums for threads relating to your issue, you’re still unable to implement your requirement, or determine if you’re dealing with a bug.
-Don’t despair!
-If you’re a licensed developer covered by a valid support contract, or an evaluator within the evaluation period, you have the option to work directly with knowledgeable Telerik staff by submitting a support ticket.
+After reviewing demos and documentation (and scouring the forums for threads relating to your issue) you’re still unable to implement an app requirement, or determine if you’re dealing with a bug, don’t despair!
+If you’re a licensed developer covered by a valid support contract, or within the evaluation period, you have the option to work directly with knowledgeable Progress staff by submitting a support ticket.

-Prior to beginning the process, you should gather the specifics on your development environment.
-These will be needed for our developers to better understand the context for your issue.
-Depending on the platform involved, this usually includes, at a minimum, the following:
+Prior to submitting the ticket, you should gather the specifics of your development environment.
+These will be needed for our developers to better understand the context of your issue.
+Depending on the platform, this usually includes the following:

 Identify all applicable code that is required to clarify the issue.
 We strongly recommend that, whenever possible, you take the time to isolate the problem in a sample project.
 A simplified, runnable, standalone application that demonstrates the issue allows our developers to immediately focus on resolving your issue and saves the time needed to first reproduce it.
-It often avoids excessive back and forth correspondence, which extends the time required to resolve the issue, and improves the chance of solving it immediately.
+This helps avoid excessive back and forth correspondence, which extends the time required to resolve the issue, and improves the chance of solving it immediately.

-Don’t forget to use the “Attach file” link to upload your supporting files which should include your code and/or screen captures.
-The allowed extensions are .zip, .rar, .ace, .jpg, .png, and gif, and the total combined size of the upload cannot exceed 20MB (feel free to contact us for help in uploading larger files).
+Don’t forget to use the “Attach files” button to upload your supporting files which should include your code and/or screen captures.
+The allowed extensions are .zip, .rar, .jpg, .png, and .gif, and the total combined size of the upload cannot exceed 20MB (feel free to contact us for help in uploading larger files).
 Finally, users holding our DevCraft Ultimate License have the option to “submit ticket for pre-screening” which means that we’ll do a quick check and tell you if you've provided sufficient information for the developers to understand your issue and provide helpful insights.

-Once you've double-checked that all is in order, simply click the “Send” button to initiate the ticket.
+Once you've double-checked that all is in order, simply click the “Submit Ticket” button to initiate the ticket.

 You should receive an immediate email confirmation of the ticket in the inbox of the registered email account, featuring a copy of the ticket details.
 Then, you can monitor your inbox for an email notification of the reply that has been added directly in the ticket by the Telerik support team.
 This can be expected within the ticket’s time frame as specified in your support contract (typically 24 hours), or evaluation agreement (typically 72 hours).
 You can reference the time frames offered by the various support plans here.